microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 ## What is GitHub Discussions

-GitHub Discussions is a feature that currently is in closed beta status.
+GitHub Discussions is a feature that currently is in beta.
 It will be released until the end of the year.

 It's a new tab in the GitHub repo page where people can start new threads like in a forum.